adilasif/personal-site/site-content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a back-end engineer specializing in hand-crafted solutions for real world challenges.
+I'm a software engineer specializing in hand-crafted solutions to real world challenges.